Trevor Moore (comedian): 2020s

 During the COVID-19 pandemic, Moore hosted The Trevor Moore Quarantine Show on YouTube, which consisted of homemade sketches with him and his dog, Porkchop, followed by interviews with his fellow WKUK cast members to discuss various topics, often pertaining to the pandemic.

 Moore and the other members of The Whitest Kids U' Know began streaming on Twitch during the pandemic in order to crowdfund their animated film, Mars, which was in post-production at the time of Moore's passing.
 The troupe began by releasing Buckerson & Meyers, a Dungeons & Dragons campaign recorded over Zoom and then uploaded regularly to their YouTube channel.

-The Twitch channel eventually diverged into multiple broadcasts across the week, each hosted by different members of the group, the most notable of the series being Self Suck Saturday.
+The Twitch channel eventually diverged into multiple broadcasts across the week, each hosted by different members of the group, which included Self Suck Saturday.
 Moore also created Newsboyz, another live stream series airing on Friday evenings, co-hosted by Cregger.
 The two would discuss current world events and share personal anecdotes.
 The final episode of Newsboyz was filmed a couple of hours prior to his death.

 Personal life

-Moore married Aimee Carlson on October 10, 2010.
+Moore married Aimee Carlson in October 2010.
 The couple first met in 2002 when they were both working at NBC's Page Program; they had one son together who was born in August 2017.

-Moore had a lifelong struggle with obsessive-compulsive disorder (OCD).
+Moore had a lifelong struggle with obsessive–compulsive disorder (OCD).
 The song "God Says", which appeared in Season 3 of The Whitest Kids U' Know, is loosely based on his own experiences of dealing with his compulsions as a child, and how his religious upbringing was intertwined with the intrusive thoughts.
 On his Twitch show, Newsboyz, he discussed how he was sent to a religious practitioner at age 12 to treat his OCD, which he said was ineffective due to many of his OCD tendencies being based in religious scrupulosity.

 Death and legacy

 On August 7, 2021, at around 2:30 a.m., Moore died after accidentally falling from the upstairs balcony of his home in Franklin Hills, Los Angeles, resulting in blunt force head trauma.
 Subsequent toxicology reports identified alcohol as a contributing factor.

-Approximately one month prior to the accident, Moore made a tweet which stated that, upon his death, he wanted to be referred to as "local sexpot" in his obituary, which was then honored by numerous news outlets such as Vulture in their memorial article.
+Approximately one month prior to the accident, Moore tweeted that, upon his death, he wanted to be referred to as "local sexpot" in his obituary, which was then honored by numerous news outlets such as Vulture in their memorial article.

 Moore's final project with the Whitest Kids U' Know, Mars, premiered posthumously at the Tribeca Film Festival on June 6, 2024.

+Whitest Kids U' Know co-star and friend of Moore Zach Cregger began work on Weapons in response to Moore's death.